ibexa/documentation-user/docs/pim/work_with_product_categories.md

 ### Assign product categories by editing product details

 1. In the left panel, click **Product catalog** -> **Products** to navigate to the product list.
-2. To create a new Product item, click the  **Create** button, select the product types with product categories enabled, and click **Add**.
+2. To create a new product item, click the  **Create** button, select the product types with product categories enabled, and click **Add**.
 Then skip to step 4.
-3. To edit an existing Product item, click the **Edit** icon next to a name of the Product item that you want to modify.
+3. To edit an existing product item, click the **Edit** icon next to a name of the Product item that you want to modify.
 4. In the product type editing modal, go to the **Product category** area and click the **Select product categories** button.
 5. In the pop-up window, select checkboxes next to product categories related with the product.
 6. Click **Select** to close the pop-up window.